cainus/hashtype/README.md

 * can be extended to output other schema types (react proptypes, jsonschema, mongoose)
 * make error-messages as obvious as possible
+* keep the library dependency-free (except for test dependencies)

 ### Future Plans:
 * dates with precision options